ZappaBoy/fabric-mwe/README.md

 cd fabric-mwe
 ```

-***Pay attention:
+**Pay attention:
-The following tutorial is for illustrative purposes may not be up to date and may not be sufficient to bring up the network, we recommend that you follow the script: `./start,sh`
+the following tutorial is for illustrative purposes may not be up to date and may not be sufficient to bring up the network, we recommend that you follow the script: `./start,sh`**
-***

 Generate crypto-materials for **Orderer**